Kinder Bueno

 Kinder Bueno (Kinder is German for "children", bueno is Spanish for "good") is a chocolate biscuit and wafer confection made by Italian confectionery maker Ferrero.
 Part of the Kinder Chocolate brand line, Kinder Bueno is a hazelnut-cream-filled wafer covered in milk chocolate and a dark chocolate drizzle.

 Kinder Bueno was launched in 1990 and is available in 60 countries.
 It is sold in packs of two, three, six, and boxes of twelve.

 Production

 The Kinder Bueno bar is made in the factories of France and Warsaw, Poland.
-As of 2022, a new production facility for the North American market is being constructed in Bloomington, Illinois.
+In 2024, Ferrero completed construction of a production facility in Bloomington, Illinois, for the North American market.